Scaling limits of discrete-time Markov chains and their local times on electrical networks: The topologies for the main results

+\begin{dfn} [{The local Gromov--Hausdorff-vague topology}] We call the topology on $\mathbb{G}$ induced by the metric $d_{\mathbb{G}}$ (or, equivalently, $d'_{\mathrm{GHP}}$) the \textit{local Gromov--Hausdorff-vague topology}. \end{dfn}

-\begin{rem} The topology on $\mathbb{G}$ induced by $d_{\mathbb{G}}$ is an extension of the one in \cite[Section 2.2]{Croydon_Hambly_Kumagai_17_Time-changes}, and this is a little different from the Gromov-Hausdorff-vague topology introduced in \cite{Athreya_Lohr_Winter_16_The_gap}.
+\begin{rem} The local Gromov--Hausdorff-vague topology is a little different from the Gromov--Hausdorff-vague topology introduced in \cite{Athreya_Lohr_Winter_16_The_gap}.
 This is because the topology in \cite{Athreya_Lohr_Winter_16_The_gap} deals with the convergence of the supports of measures instead of the whole spaces.
-However since we assume that all measures contained in $\mathbb{F}$ are of full support, the topology induced into $\mathbb{F}$ is same whether one uses the Gromov-Hausdorff-vague topology defined in \cite{Athreya_Lohr_Winter_16_The_gap} or the local Gromov-Hausdorff-vague topology. \end{rem}
+However, regarding our main results of this paper, since we assume that all measures contained in $\mathbb{F}$ (recall this from Definition~\ref{1. dfn: the space F}) are of full support, the topology induced into $\mathbb{F}$ is same whether one uses the Gromov--Hausdorff-vague topology defined in \cite{Athreya_Lohr_Winter_16_The_gap} or the local Gromov--Hausdorff-vague topology. \end{rem}